eddmann/eddmann.github.io/_posts/2013/2013-12-01-merge-sort-in-scala-using-tail-recursion-and-streams.md

 println(mergeSort((x: Int, y: Int) => x < y)(numbers(4)).toList)
 ```

-I should note however, although the above example is very cratfy in its attempt to elimate a stack-overflow, it does off-course move this issue over to the heap.
+I should note, however, that although the above example is very crafty in its attempt to eliminate a stack overflow, it does, of course, move this issue over to the heap.
-As a result it is recommended to use the first example (tail-recursive optimisations) and enjoy the ninja-esque skills of the second one.
+As a result, it is recommended to use the first example (tail-recursive optimisations) and enjoy the ninja-esque skills of the second one.